 It’s best to use dry mode when humidity is high but the temperature is cool, or when you’re looking to conserve electricity.
 Having cool dry air coming from your aircon during a very humid day can seem like a lifesaver.
 It won’t matter if the weather outside is hot or if the heating is on, all the uncomfortable vapours will be removed by the dehumidification service your air conditioner can provide.

 Does Rain Impact Air Conditioning Systems?

-If you live in an area where the weather is almost always rainy you’d probably wonder if rain can impact how your air conditioner works.
+If you live in an area where the weather is almost always rainy you’d probably wonder if rain can impact how your air conditioner works, which could impact how much water is drained from your air conditioner..
 Unless your unit is being hit by huge and strong storms rain will rarely impact how your aircon works for regulating temperature or humidity level in a room.